Quality can have a huge influence on your comfort and performance, and that’s no different with the best cycling jerseys.

-The three well-supported rear pockets are perfectly located and easy to access on the fly.
-There’s a zip valuables pocket too.
-A high-performing yet practical and robust jersey.
+The three well-supported rear pockets are easy to access on the move.
+You can keep valuables in the zipped pocket.

-Castelli doesn’t do a women’s-specific version of the Hors Categorie jersey, but it does offer a wide selection women’s jerseys.
+Castelli doesn’t make a women’s-specific version of the Hors Categorie cycling jersey, but it does offer a wide selection of women’s jerseys.

 dhb Aeron Short Sleeve Jersey

 The centre back panel features wider mesh to increase breathability.
-It also features UPF40+ treatment for sun protection and an anti-bacterial treatment to stop it stinking.
+It also features UPF40+ sun protection and an anti-bacterial treatment to stop it stinking.